 But wait, you may find a big surprise when moving on to the next must-have studio microphone items for home recording.

 A mic stand, first of all, helps your mic stand firm.
 You’re free to do your vocal part without holding your mic tight.

-Plus, my condenser mic, as any other condenser microphones used in home recording studio, is sensitive to even the very tiny sounds such as the touching hand to the mic, the tapping feet to the door,…
+Plus, my condenser mic, like any other condenser microphones used in a home recording studio, is sensitive to even the very tiny sounds such as the touching hand to the mic, the tapping feet to the door,…

 What will happen?